-As yet, a final statutory leverage target has not been determined.
-In a proposal for a revision of the CRD IV and CRR the European Commission has proposed a limit of 3%, equal to a maximum leverage of 33 times the Tier 1 capital.
+A threshold value for the leverage ratio has not yet been introduced by legislation.
+In a proposal for a revision of the CRD IV and CRR, the European Commission has proposed a limit of 3%, equal to a maximum leverage of 33 times the Tier 1 capital.

-At year-end 2019, the bank's leverage ratio was 16.15%.
+At year-end 2020, the bank's leverage ratio was 16.42%.